pegasystems/docker-pega-web-ready/docs/Building-Image-With-Own-OS-And-JDK.md

  ### Special Instructions for Fedora based OS.

 If you are building an image using OS like RHEL/CentOS which are Fedora based, some of the commands used in Dockerfile will not work.
-Fedora uses `yum` as package manager and Debian uses `apt-get` as package manager.
+Fedora uses `yum` or `dnf` as package manager and Debian uses `apt-get` as package manager.

 Pega shipped images are built on Ubuntu which is debian based.
-Hence in the Dockerfile, it is needed to replace the apt-get references with yum.
+Hence in the Dockerfile, it is needed to replace the apt-get references with yum or dnf depending upon the base image selected.

 In Dockerfile, in the section where we download necessary jars, we are using apt-get and this has to be replaced with yum.
 Look for text `# download necessary jars` in the Dockerfile.
-Please see below reference how to replace the apt-get commands with yum commands.
+Please see below reference how to replace the apt-get commands with yum command.
+If yum is not supported for your OS, try with dnf.
+Replace dnf with yum.

 ```bash